LetCompliance

 Both.
 The PRS Database records the landlord as an entity and each individual dwelling (each let) separately.
 Portfolio landlords register once as a landlord, then add a record for every property they rent out.

-No. Selective and HMO licensing are local council schemes for specific areas or property types.
+No, and yes — you can need both.
+Selective and HMO licensing are local council schemes covering specific areas or property types.
 The PRS Database is a single national register under the Renters’ Rights Act 2025 that applies to all privately rented homes in England, in addition to any local licensing you already need.
+The housing minister confirmed to Parliament that the database is not designed to replace selective licensing: the two do different jobs.
+Registering on the database does not discharge a licensing requirement, and holding a licence does not exempt you from registering.
+They also cost differently — the database is a national registration, while a selective licence is a per-property fee set by each council, and the spread between councils is wide.

 How does LetCompliance help me get PRS-ready?

-LetCompliance derives a per-property readiness checklist from the data you already hold — address, dwelling type, bedrooms, furnished status, licensing, plus your EPC, Gas Safety and EICR records — and scores each property 0–100.
-It is HMO-aware and tracks each property’s registration status, reference and date, so the day the register opens you copy-paste instead of scramble.
+It builds a readiness checklist for each property from the details you already keep in the app (address, dwelling type, bedrooms, furnished status, licensing, plus your EPC, Gas Safety and EICR records) and scores each one 0 to 100.
+It knows about HMOs, flags a likely-missing HMO licence, and tracks each property’s registration status, reference and date.
+So the day the register opens in your area, you copy a finished list across instead of scrambling.

 Explore more